 Then when you’re next making a frozen smoothie you can use these ice cubes to make it extra thick and perfectly chilled.

 11. Put It Straight Into Smoothies

-12. Very Natural Face Mask
+12. Make a Natural Face Mask

-You can actually put the still wet juice pulp straight onto your skin as a face mask, just leave it there for a few minutes and wash it off and see how you feel.
+You can put wet juice pulp straight onto your skin and use it as a face mask.
+Just leave it there for a few minutes, wash it off and see how you feel.

-Either Vegetable Or Fruit Pulp
+Uses for Vegetable Pulp and/or Fruit Pulp

 13. Put It In A Bokashi Bin (Compost)